Tom Mulcair: Early career

-Mulcair moved to Quebec City to work in the Legislative Affairs branch in Quebec's Ministry of Justice from 1978-1980 and in the Legal Affairs Directorate of the Superior Council of the French Language 1980-1982.
-He would also teach introductory law at Saint Lawrence College 1979-1982.
+Mulcair moved to Quebec City to work in the Legislative Affairs branch in Quebec's Ministry of Justice from 1978 to 1980 and in the Legal Affairs Directorate of the Superior Council of the French Language from 1980 to 1982.
+He would also teach introductory law at Saint Lawrence College from 1979 to 1982.

-In 1983, the Quebec government cut the salaries of civil servants by 20%, so Mulcair and his young family moved to Montreal to became director of legal affairs at Alliance Quebec, a lobby group for the English-speaking community in Quebec.
+In 1983, the Quebec government cut the salaries of civil servants by 20 per cent, so Mulcair and his young family moved to Montreal to became director of legal affairs at Alliance Quebec, a lobby group for the English-speaking community in Quebec.
 During that time, he played a role in amending the Charter of the French Language, in opposition to the goals of Quebec separatists.
 In 1985 he began a private law practice and was named the reviser of the statutes of Manitoba following the Supreme Court of Canada ruling in the Reference re Manitoba Language Rights case.
-Mulcair also taught law courses to non-law students at Concordia University (1984), at the Saint Lawrence Campus of Champlain Regional College in Sainte-Foy, and at the Université du Québec à Trois-Rivières.
+Mulcair also taught law courses to non-law students at Concordia University in 1984 at the Saint Lawrence Campus of Champlain Regional College in Sainte-Foy,and at the Université du Québec à Trois-Rivières.

-Quebec Education Minister and former Quebec Liberal Party leader Claude Ryan named Mulcair commissioner of the Appeals Committee on the Language of Instruction (1986–1987) to deal with illegal English Catholic schools set up in defiance of Quebec's language laws.
+From 1986 to 1987, Mulcair was a commissioner on the Appeals Committee on the Language of Instruction, which dealt with English Catholic schools set up in defiance of Quebec's language laws.
+Appointed by Quebec Education Minister and former Quebec Liberal Party leader Claude Ryan.
 Mulcair credits Ryan with becoming his political mentor during this period.

-Mulcair was president of the Office des professions du Québec (1987 to 1993), where he introduced reforms to make disciplinary hearings more transparent and successfully led a major effort to have cases of alleged sexual abuse of patients decisively dealt with.
+Mulcair was president of the Office des professions du Québec from 1987 to 1993, where he introduced reforms to make disciplinary hearings more transparent and successfully led a major effort to have cases of alleged sexual abuse of patients decisively dealt with.
 Mulcair was also a board member of the group Conseil de la langue française, and at the time of his appointment to the Office des Professions he had been serving as president of the English speaking Catholic Council.